 Statistics show children who are victims of bullying can be significantly affected by such experiences into adulthood.

-Adults can also be victims of bullying, or harassment, in the workplace.
+Adults can also be victims of bullying, or harassment, in the workplace (information below).
 Actions such as verbal abuse that humiliate or intimidate, including damage to, undermining or sabotage of an employee’s work is mistreatment and can be considered bullying.

 Types of Bullying: